free consultations for injury matters

 Violation of a protective order is a Class A misdemeanor; a subsequent or enhanced violation is a third-degree felony.

-Domestic Violence And Child Custody Orders
+Domestic Violence and Child Custody Orders